Dumbreck F.C.

-Dumbreck Football Club were a 19th-century football club based in Glasgow.
+Dumbreck Football Club was a 19th-century association football club based in Glasgow.

 History

-The club was formed out of the Dumbreck Cricket Club and was one of the eight founder members of the Scottish Football Association.
-In its first year of existence, the club was the opposition for Queen's Park on 25 October 1873 for the first match played at the first Hampden Park.
+The club was formed in 1872 out of the Dumbreck Cricket Club and was one of the eight founder members of the Scottish Football Association.
+Its earliest recorded matches were against the Clydesdale club in early 1873.

+Dumbreck was the opposition for Queen's Park on 25 October 1873 for the first match played at the first Hampden Park.
+It was also the first match in which Queen's Park wore its iconic black and white hooped jerseys.